dobtco/wintersmith-knowledge-base/contents/articles/govmapper/site_admin/creating_a_map.md

 order: 1
 ---

 To get started with GovMapper, [launch the app](/articles/your_account/dashboard/managing_applications.html#launching-an-application) from your DOBT Dashboard.
-Then, click &ldquo;Admin&rdquo; in the user menu to configure GovMapper.
+Then, click "Admin" in the user menu to configure GovMapper.

 ![admin](../images/admin.png)

-Click the &ldquo;New map&rdquo; button.
+Click the "New map" button.

 ![new map](../images/new_map.png)

-Choose a name for your map and click &ldquo;Create map&rdquo; to create your map.
+Choose a name for your map and click "Create map" to create your map.

 ![create map](../images/create_map.png)